torchbox/vagrant-thumbor-base/README.md

 To customise the default configuration the `etc` directory contains:

-* `thumbor.conf.custom` for settings you're most likely to want to modify for your needs.
+* `thumbor.conf.custom` for settings you're most likely to want to modify.
 * `thumbor.port` to specify the port that the box will forward the service over (default 8888).
 * `thumbor.instances` to specify the number of instances nginx will load balance (default 4).
 * `thumbor.key` to specify the security key (up to 16 characters) used for signed URLs (default empty to generate a random key)